Intro – What Is the Capital Stack?

 For now, let’s focus on the four components of the capital stack you’re most likely to encounter when investing in real estate through an online investment or crowdfunding platform, going from the least to most risky: senior debt, mezzanine debt, preferred equity, and common equity.

-…is secured by a mortgage or deed of trust on the property itself, so if the borrower fails to pay the the lender can take title to the property.
+…is secured by a mortgage or deed of trust on the property itself;if the borrower fails to pay and defaults on the loan, the the lender is entitled to take title to the property.
 This greatly reduces risk on the principal invested because, at worst, the lender owns the property and will look to maximize value by selling the property or selling the non-performing loan.
 The “cost” of this lower level of risk is a lower yield on the money invested.
+Senior debt investors will be entitled to a lower target return than all higher positions in the capital stack, over whom the senior debt investor will have payment priority.
 To properly understand the risk involved, look at the loan-to-value (“LTV”) ratio of the loan – if the loan has a 60% LTV there is a lot more margin for error than an 85% LTV loan.
 It’s a simple analysis: in the worst case scenario, as the lender, you’d much rather end up owning the property at 60% of its value than 85%.

 …sits below the senior debt in order of payment priority.
 Once the developer pays operating expenses and the senior debt payment all income must go to pay the fixed coupon of the mezzanine debt.
 If the developer is unable to pay (assuming they aren’t also in default under the senior debt), the lender typically has the ability to quickly take control of the property.
 The senior debt and mezzanine lenders will usually enter into an agreement, called an intercreditor agreement, where they spell out how their rights interact (i.e., what happens if a developer stops paying both of them).
 Mezzanine debt typically has a higher rate of return than senior debt but lower than equity.